vjones20/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 Install some required packages
 ------------------------------

-If you are on a debian based system (such as Ubuntu or Mint), we provide `a script <https://github.com/ArduPilot/ardupilot/blob/master/Tools/environment_install/install-prereqs-ubuntu.sh>`__ that will do it for you.
-From ardupilot directory :
+If you are on a debian based system (such as Ubuntu or Mint), the ardupilot source code includes `a script <https://github.com/ArduPilot/ardupilot/blob/master/Tools/environment_install/install-prereqs-ubuntu.sh>`__ that will install required packages and set environment variables.
+Note that the script will not execute properly if the path to the current working directory includes whitespaces.
+To run the script, from ardupilot directory input :
 ::

     Tools/environment_install/install-prereqs-ubuntu.sh -y